krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 # 11.6 &nbsp; Merge sort

-<u>Merge sort</u> is a sorting algorithm based on the divide-and-conquer strategy, involving the "divide" and "merge" phases shown in the following figure.
+<u>Merge sort</u> is a sorting algorithm based on the divide-and-conquer strategy, involving the "divide" and "merge" phases shown in Figure 11-10.

 1. **Divide phase**: Recursively split the array from the midpoint, transforming the sorting problem of a long array into that of shorter arrays.
 2. **Merge phase**: Stop dividing when the length of the sub-array is 1, start merging, and continuously combine two shorter ordered arrays into one longer ordered array until the process is complete.